About G.S. Nair

 - A home for abused girls and an assisted living home

-He was honored with Doctor of Ministry (D.Min.) degrees from Maranatha Baptist University in Watertown, WI, and Maryland Baptist Bible College, in Elkton, Maryland, in recognition of his life work in education.
+He was honored with Doctor of Ministry (D.Min.) degrees from Maranatha Baptist University in Watertown, Wisconsin, and Maryland Baptist Bible College, in Elkton, Maryland, in recognition of his life work in education.

 I contracted a very bad case of tuberculosis.
 I was discouraged.
 My superiors were anxious to get me to the right kind of place to get good treatment.

-In 1971 I was admitted to a Baptist Mid-missions hospital.
+In 1971, I was admitted to a Baptist Mid-missions hospital.
 In addition to the fine medical treatment, they also treated me to the gospel of the Lord Jesus Christ.
 I thought, “Why should I believe in a foreign god?”
 But I attended their Bible studies.
-During one of the studies I was challenged to read the Bible.
+During one of the studies, I was challenged to read the Bible.
 I did not know it was God’s Word.
 I started reading it and fighting with the missionary.
-I continued to read that book and arguing with people.
+I continued to read that book and argued with people.

 My problem was that I would not believe that I was a sinner and that I needed a Savior.
 After 14 months in 1972, when I was reading God’s Word from Jeremiah 17:9, the Holy Spirit began to convict me that I had a wicked heart.
 I saw I needed a living Savior.
 I began crying out to God.

 One day, I looked back on what I had learned.
 How Jesus Christ came to seek and save that which was lost.
-I saw that he died on the cross of Calvary on behalf of me.
+I saw that he died on the cross of Calvary on my behalf.
 It was on that morning in 1972 that I called upon the Lord and received Jesus Christ as my personal Savior.

 G.S. and his wife, Sarah, have been married for 40 years.
-They have three married girls, Debbie, Rebeca Dawn, and Suzaan; and one son, Timothy, who is a medical student in India.
-They have six grandchildren.
+They have three girls, Debbie, Rebeca, Dawn, and Suzaan; and one son, Timothy.
+They have 7 grandchildren.

 27 Quotes from Dr. Nair